playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ### Use Structural Directives to Make Work Easier

-In our previous section, we use an `ng-template` in combination with a `div` to render out our app with the correct DOM structure.
+In our previous section, we used an `ng-template` combined with a `div` to render our app with the correct DOM structure.

 However, did you know that adding `*` next to a directive turns it into a "Structural Directive"?

-By doing so, you're telling the directive to wrap the element inside an `ng-template` to use later.
+Doing so tells the directive to wrap the element inside an `ng-template` to use later.

 This: